For Tuyet, Katrina, KaSandra, and Luc

 Anthony’s Bella Terra, 6th and Broadway…Tuesday, Feb 24, 2009…12:30pm

 Be that as it may, I was only two bites into the meatball sub when the Manzano brothers spilled out of the kitchen and into the crowded dining room, fists and expletives flying.
 Angelo and Johnny were famous around town for settling all disputes with a shout, a pout or a punch in the snout.
 Apparently this was one of the latter.
 All the first time patrons scattered and ran for the exit, while the rest of us regulars kept right on eating, enjoying the floor show.
-I lifted my sub and my wine as Angelo's backside brushed up against my table courtesy the left hook delivered by his bigger, younger brother Johnny.
-Fat Johnny always won the arguments when it came round to a punch in the snout.
+I lifted my sub and my wine as Angelo's backside brushed up against my table courtesy the left hook delivered by his younger and bigger brother John.
+Fat Johnny always won the arguments if it came down to a punch in the snout.

-"Okay, okay, I've-a-had-a enough," Angelo said, catching his breath while he sat on the second course of my meal, the mega slice of Mama's pepperoni pizza.
-If she were alive to see this I'd bet she'd box both of their ears!
+"Okay, okay, I've-a-had-a enough," Angelo said, catching his breath as he sat down on the second course of my meal, the mega slice of Mama's pepperoni pizza.
+If she were alive to see this I'd bet she'd box both his ears!

 "I'll second that, he looks like he's had it Johnny," I said, chiming in as the self appointed referee.

-"Hey Whitey, I didn't see you, when did you get here," Johnny asked as if this were just an every day event?
+"Hey Whitey, I didn't see you, when did you get here my friend," Johnny asked as if this were just an every day event?
 Actually, it was, what was I thinking?

-"Got here about a half hour ago, didn't Mike Tyson over there tell you," I answered, teasing Angelo a wee bit.
+"Got here about a half hour ago, didn't Mike Tyson over there tell you," I answered, teasing Angelo.

-"Shut up Whitey, I have my hands full with tiny, I don't have the energy to mix it up with both of you," Angelo replied as he held his head back and bled into my napkin.
+"Shut up Whitey, I have my hands full with tiny here, I don't have the energy to mix it up with both of you," Angelo replied as he held his head back and bled into my napkin.

 "He'll live.
-Hey Marco, get Whitey another slice and some more vino, chop-chop," Johnny said, answering for his brother and walking over to check on him.
+Hey Marco, get Whitey another slice and some more vino, chop- chop," shouted Johnny, answering for his brother and walking over to check on him.

 "Stop fighting me stupido and this will be over in a minute," Johnny said gruffly.